Altinn/docs/CONTRIBUTING.md

 ### Initial setup
 1. Download and install [Git](https://git-scm.com/downloads) and clone the [docs repository](https://github.com/altinn/docs) to a local folder.
 2. We also recommend downloading and using [vs code](https://code.visualstudio.com) for editing markdown
-3. [Download Hugo](https://github.com/spf13/hugo/releases) (version 0.24 or newer) for your platform, and place it in the same folder named as "hugo.exe"
+3. [Download Hugo](https://github.com/spf13/hugo/releases) (version 0.26 or newer) for your platform, and place it in the same folder named as "hugo.exe"

 ### Build / Edit / Test
 1. Open the docs repo-folder in vs code (or another editor)
-2. Run `hugo -serve` or click "Run Altinn docs" (Ctrl-Shift-D) in vs code.
+2. Run `hugo server` or click "Run Altinn docs" (Ctrl-Shift-D) in vs code.
 This generates the site and opens Chrome at http://loalhost:1313/docs/
 3. Edit any file in the content-folder or static-folder to get a new build of the docs site refreshed in your browser.

 ### Deploy